From Charu Asopa-Rajeev Sen To Prince Narula-Yuvika Chaudhary - TV Couples Who Locked Lips In Public

 Keith-Rochelle

-Keith Sequiera and Rochelle Rao participated as couple in controversial reality show Bigg Boss 9.
+Keith Sequiera and Rochelle Rao participated as a couple in controversial reality show Bigg Boss 9.
 After dating for a few years, the couple got married in February last year.
 The couple shared a throwback picture from their wedding day in which they are seen sealing it with a lip-lock.

 Prince-Yuvika